waynehet/classz.github.io/_posts/2018-12-07-favourite_quotes.markdown

 "In theory there is no difference between theory and practice.
 But, in practice, there is." - Yogi Berra

 "The Cave You Fear to Enter Holds the Treasure You Seek" - Joseph Campbell

+"Nobody cares how much you know, until they know how much you care." - Theodore Roosevelt